Briansiu123/Group-51-pers-na/README.md

 -Basic Battle system: Calculate and compare the stats of players and enemies to decide the outcome of the battle -File I/O: create a save file of the progress and read this file every time the game start -Program codes in multiple files: a program with list of game events, a program of merchant system, a program of battle system

+Compilation and execution instructions: mentioned in the Makefile, main.cpp will be compiled and executed.